Deep Dive into C/C++ Compilation and Linking: Introduction

 std::cout << "max in (" << a << ", " << b << "): " << int_max(a, b) << "\n";

-The problem is that the static library libutils.a was generated by a C compiler (usually gcc or cc) compiling the lib.c file.
-The C compiler does not perform name mangling.
-Therefore, in libutils.a, the symbol name of the int_max function is simply int_max (or with an underscore prefix, like _int_max).
+The problem is that the static library libutils.a is generated by compiling the lib.c file with a C compiler (typically gcc or cc).
+C compilers do not perform name mangling.
+Therefore, in libutils.a, the symbol name for the int_max function is simply int_max (or possibly with an underscore prefix, like _int_max).

-To solve this problem, you need to tell the C++ compiler: "Hey, this function was compiled with a C compiler, don't mangle its name!"
-You just need to use the extern "C" linkage specifier around the function declaration in your C++ file:
+To solve this problem, we need to tell the C++ compiler: "Hey, this function was compiled with a C compiler, don't mangle its name!"
+We only need to use the extern "C" linkage specifier around the function declaration in the C++ file:

 // in usage usage.cpp